 Dates: September 13, 20-21, 27-28; October 4-6, 10-13, 16-20, 23-31; November 1-2; Check website for hours

-If you’re into real haunted history but also the horror-movie feel of a haunted attraction, The Mortuary in Mid-City has a little bit of both.
-Claiming to be “actively haunted,” this manor located on Canal Street – not too far away from a cemetery – once functioned as a funeral home.
+If you’re into real haunted history but also want the horror-movie feel of a haunted attraction, The Mortuary in Mid-City has a little bit of both.
+Claiming to be “actively haunted,” this manor located on Canal Street – nearby a cemetery – once functioned as a funeral home.
 The house offers tours for “ghost hunters” outside of Halloween season.
 But during Halloween, the Mortuary hosts a haunted attraction beyond the regular paranormal experiences the house supposedly offers.

 Location: 4800 Canal St., New Orleans, LA 70119